KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/assessing_quality/assessing_quality.md

 2. Have **unique sample names** and try to avoid names that look like dates (Dec14), times (AM1245) and other things that Excel might auto-convert.
 3. **Remove spaces and punctuation.** When working on the command line, spaces in file names make everything exponentially more difficult.
 Replace all your spaces with under_scores and avoid the use of any special characters.

+### Exercise

+Take a moment to update the README for the dnaseq folder (hint: use vim, or nano or any text editor of your choice to create the file).
+Give a short update of the project and brief descriptions of the types of file you have generated within each of the sub-directories.
+Please take note of the current size of the project.
+The total storage available on your virtual machine if 40Gigabytes

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*